-This 9-hole public course is probably the most isolated course in Oregon (103 miles from Bend, 116 miles from Lakeview).
-The course is a step above a pasture course.
+Christmas Valley Golf Course is a 9-hole public municipal course, and is probably the most isolated course in Oregon (103 miles from Bend, 116 miles from Lakeview).
+But Christmas Valley Golf Course is a step above a pasture course.
 The course is long with generally narrow fairways that are uniform in surface and grass, and with a good difference between fairways and rough.
 The course has a simple design where strategically placed mounds and encroachment of desert sage make the holes interesting.
 There are few trees, but the abundant sage will easily consume your ball.
 Greens are slow and spotty (some having wires with aluminum foil to keep the geese off), but it is a surprisingly good course in a very remote area.
 No clubhouse; place your green fees in a box and take a yellow wrist band as proof of payment.
 The course is flat and very walkable.

 Built in 1962.